Joe's Revenge: Plot

 In Atlantic City, the three easily locate Briggs' apartment.
 Joe is able to confront Briggs who nonetheless escapes after throwing a blanket into Joe's face.
 A rooftop chase ensues, which results in Joe's being able to survive being dropped several stories by landing directly on his legs.
 Nonetheless, Bobby Briggs is able to escape by hiding behind the bus on a suddenly appearing Extreme Makeover: Home Edition.
 Joe, Quagmire, and Peter are then arrested by two police officers for interfering with the case.
-However, in the police car, Joe recognizes one of the officers' name tags reading "Flanagan".
-He recalls Flanagan as one of the two crooked cops who had been involved in hiding Briggs while he was on the run for fifteen years.
-Realizing they have been arrested by crooked cops (and probably the ones who were responsible for helping Briggs escape police custody during a prison open house in the first place), the guys enlist the help of Quagmire, who manages to free them from handcuffs using a combination of his Swiss Army Penis and acetylene torch penis, and the three steal the police cruiser.
+However, in the police car, Joe recognizes one of the officers' name tags reading "Flannigan".
+He recalls Flannigan as one of the corrupt officers who had been involved in hiding Briggs while he was on the run for fifteen years.
+Realizing they have been arrested by corrupt officers (and probably the ones who pretended to arrest Briggs and then helped him escape from police custody during a prison open house in the first place), the guys enlist the help of Quagmire, who manages to free them from handcuffs using a combination of his Swiss Army Penis and acetylene torch penis, and the three steal the police cruiser.
 Peter reveals that he has been saving (for a trip scrapbook) a phone number he picked up at Briggs' apartment.
-Joe recognizes the area code as being for Juárez, Mexico, and the three jet off for El Paso in an attempt to head off Briggs.
+Joe recognizes the area code as being for Juárez, Mexico, and deduces that Briggs is trying to flee the country; the three jet off for El Paso in an attempt to head off Briggs.

-Back in Quahog, Principessa is seen Kneading at a sleeping Lois' breasts.
+Back in Quahog, Principessa is seen kneading at a sleeping Lois' breasts.
 Brian attempts to subtly substitute his own paws for the cat's, but Lois awakens.
 Brian knocks her out with a lamp and drives off in jealousy of the cat.
 Having reached the border, Joe, Peter, and Quagmire wait in the scorching heat, before realizing it may be days until Briggs comes through, as he is presumably traveling by car.
 After passing some time at El Paso's Pershing House, the trio check traffic until Briggs arrives.
 Joe gives chase as Briggs jumps into the Rio Grande, and is eventually able to corner Briggs at gunpoint.
 He shoots Briggs in the legs after a speech about the consequences of being crippled.
 He only intends to cripple Briggs as revenge, but Briggs bleeds to death through his femoral artery.
 Quagmire then nonchalantly kicks Briggs' corpse into the river, carrying it away to Mexico.
 Joe, Peter, and Quagmire return to Quahog and Joe thanks the others for risking their lives for him.
 Peter and Quagmire then notice blood dripping out of Joe's pant leg, and Joe replies that he had suffered testicular rupture in the river during the fight with Briggs, as the episode ends.